ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Drake University Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make the amount you do have to pay for college feel more doable until you're done with college.
+If this information makes going to college sound impossible, remember, the "sticker price" of tuition doesn't always tell the full story.
+Many students owe far less than the sticker price after grants, scholarships, and tuition discounts kick in.
+And, student loans can make thecost of college more manageable until you're done with college.

 In-state vs. Out-of-state Tuition at Drake University

-Drake University is a private, nonprofit institution, which means it has the same tuition for students from Iowa as it does for students who live in other states.
+Drake University is a private, nonprofit institution, so it has the same tuition for students from Iowa as it does for students who live in other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to check your state's guidelines for how to qualify for in-state residency.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Don't forget to confirm your state's criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+There may be other criteria as well, depending on where you live.

 Explore other Iowa colleges